-Millsaps College views study abroad as an important educational endeavor that enriches students both academically and personally and prepares them for the realities of the global world.
+Millsaps College views study abroad as an important educational endeavor that enriches students both academically and personally, and prepares them for the realities of the global world.
 By combining intellectual pursuits with firsthand exposure to different people and cultural traditions, this unique learning experience provides Millsaps students with an opportunity to gain an international perspective on their chosen academic field or career path.
-It allows students to learn and practice important life skills such as problem-solving, critical thinking, flexibility, resilience, and the ability to interact and communicate across differences.
+It allows students to learn and practice important life skills such as problem-solving, critical thinking, flexibility, resilience, and the ability to interact and communicate across different cultures.
 As such, study abroad is an integral component of a liberal arts education and is vital to successful leadership in most academic and professional fields.
 The Office of International Education (OIE) is dedicated to the promotion and development of international co-curricular opportunities for members of the Millsaps community.
 Students are encouraged to participate fully in the Millsaps experience by taking advantage of the many opportunities to study abroad.
 International study typically takes place between the completion of a student's first and third year at Millsaps.
 Students may arrange to study abroad for a semester, year, summer, or the winter intersession.
-The timing of study is determined, in part, by a student's academic program and progress toward completion of degree requirements.
+The timing of study is determined, in part, by a student's academic program, progress toward completion of degree requirements, and specific interests.

 Among Millsaps students, the most popular program choices have historically been those designed, directed, and taught by Millsaps faculty each summer and during the winter term.
-Millsaps programs are offered in Mexico (Yucatan), Peru, Spain, England, Italy, Taiwan, Tanzania, and more.
-Participants receive full academic credit for select majors/minors as well as Compass Curriculum requirements, including the Major Experience, without having to consider transfer credit issues.
-In addition, direct exchange options are currently offered in Japan and Liechtenstein, as well as through ISEP-Exchange, an international student exchange program.
-Students taking languages abroad that are not offered at Millsaps may satisfy the language profiency requirement for the B.A. degree or Compass Curriculum by completing the pre-approved courses equivalent to three semesters (B.A.) or two semesters (Compass Curriculum) of college-level coursework, and submitting to the Office of Records supporting documentation including relevant transcripts, syllabi, certificates, and/or diplomas proving successful completion of the course(s).
-Course approval must be obtained from the chair of the Department of Modern Languages prior to study abroad via the Millsaps Study Abroad Approval Form.
-Students interested in studying abroad for a semester or longer should contact the OIE as much as a year in advance of their intended term of departure, for assistance in planning and program selection.
+Millsaps programs are offered in Mexico (Yucatán), Peru, Spain, England, Italy, Taiwan, Tanzania, and more.
+Participants receive full academic credit for select majors/minors as well as Compass Curriculum requirements, including the Major Experience, without having to consider transfer credit requirements.
+In addition, direct exchange options are currently offered in Japan and Liechtenstein, as well as through the International Student Exchange Program (ISEP).

+Students taking languages abroad that are not offered at Millsaps may satisfy the language proficiency requirement for the B.A. degree or Compass Curriculum by completing the pre-approved courses equivalent to three semesters (B.A.) or two semesters (Compass Curriculum) of college-level coursework, and submitting to the Office of Records supporting documentation including relevant transcripts, syllabi, certificates, and/or diplomas proving successful completion of the course(s).
+Course approval must be obtained from the chair of the Department of Modern Languages prior to study abroad.

+Students interested in studying abroad for a semester or longer should contact the OIE as much as a year in advance of their intended term of departure for assistance in planning and program selection.
 Before proceeding with program selection and beginning the application process, students are required to meet with an OIE staff member.
 Programs are located in every corner of the world and cover virtually all academic areas.
-The OIE provides information on programs administered by Millsaps as well as those administered by other institutions or providers.

-In order to participate in and receive Millsaps academic credit for any program not administered by Millsaps College (e.g., direct exchange, ISEP-Exchange, or provider program), students are required to complete the Millsaps Study Abroad Approval Forms, available from the Office of International Education (OIE).
+The OIE provides information on programs administered by Millsaps, as well as those administered by other institutions or providers.
+In order to participate in and receive Millsaps academic credit for any program not administered by Millsaps College (e.g., direct exchange, ISEP, or provider program), students are required to complete the Millsaps Study Abroad Approval Forms, available from the OIE.
 The OIE is located in the Campbell College Center, Office 318.
-Study abroad program choice and courses for Millsaps transfer credit must by preapproved through the OIE.
-Failure to do so will result in the loss of financial aid and the transfer of credits.
+Study abroad program choice and courses for Millsaps transfer credit must by pre-approved through the OIE.
+Failure to do so may result in both the loss of financial aid and the transfer of credits.
 Students must attend Millsaps for one full semester before they may apply to any program not administered by the College.